-Another advantage of pigeon feed is you don't need to cook it or heat it.
+Another advantage of pigeon feed is that you don't need to cook or heat it.
 Putting it in a container of cold water overnight, and that'll work great.
-The reason you should soak it is that if you throw dry pigeon feed into the water, a quarter of it won't sink and will float out of your swim, taking the fish with it.
-So soaking it adds weight to it, and it will sink much faster and hit bottom correctly.
+You should soak it because if you throw dry pigeon feed into the water, a quarter of it won't sink and will float out of your swim, taking the fish with it.
+Soaking it adds weight to it and will sink much faster and hit bottom correctly.

 Number four on my list of favorite carp baits has to be bread.
 I've had some real fun catching carp on bread.
-Particularly when your side casting or using flat baits on the surface, and you want to attract carp to grab that bait off the top of the water.
+Particularly when you're side casting or using flat baits on the surface, you want to attract carp to grab that bait off the top of the water.
 Places that people feed the ducks, like a pond in a park, are often perfect places to do it.
-But it seems like no matter where you go, carp always love bread.
+But it seems like carp always love bread no matter where you go.

 The biggest downside to bread and why it is not higher on my list is that it falls off the hook quickly, and everything else likes to steal it.
 If you have bluegill, they'll strip the bread off.
 They're so quick, and the carp won't get a chance.
 And if you're anywhere near ducks, you should not be fishing bread on the surface.
 Otherwise, you're going to be catching yourself a lot of ducks, and that's not fun.

 You can use fake bread to keep small fish from stealing the bread of your hook.
 Use something that imitates bread like a piece of white foam, and attach that to your hook.
-Use the real bread to bait up the area, then cast out your artificial bait, and if bluegills hit it, it's not going to take it.
+Use the real bread to bait up the area, cast out your artificial bait, and if bluegills hit it, it will not take it.

 Sometimes casting can be a pain when using only bread, so dunking your bread in the water first and it will help you cast it out.
 It'll give it a little bit extra weight so that you can cast a little bit further.
 I'll tell you what, sight casting for carp on the surface is just fantastic.
 I love fishing bread on the surface, and it so exciting.
 Seeing the carp suck at your bait is so fun, and it's just amazing.

 Number 5 on my list of favorite carp baits isn't technically a bait.
 It's a lure; it's a zig rig.
 Ok, zig rigs are a class of lures that are used to catch carp.
-They're just little bits of foam usually, but they're all buoyant.
+Usually, they're just little bits of foam, but they're all buoyant.

 You take your fixed lead, and then you have some floating leader.
-Then you use a buoyant hook to enable the lure to float at the bottom of the water.
-It can be a few inches to 20 inches off the bottom, and it is a way of fishing off the floor at whatever depth the carp are at.
+Then you use a buoyant hook to let the lure float at the water's bottom.
+It can be a few inches to 20 inches off the bottom and is a way of fishing off the floor at whatever depth the carp are at.
 If the carp aren't eating on the bottom, you don't fish on the bottom; you fish at whatever depth they're eating and feeding on.

 These tiny little zig rigs tend to look like several different baits, like insects or snails, but the carp have them right in front of their noses.
 They just come up, meet them.
 You don't have any scent or bait; you don't even need to chum or put lots of ground bait out.

 Cast it and wait.
 If you don't get a bite, pick your rod up and cast it somewhere else.
 Why not, right.
 There's no Chum over there, so there's no commitment to that spot.
-Additionally, if you're in a place that doesn't allow Chum, use a zig rig.
+Additionally, use a zig rig if you're in a place that doesn't allow Chum.

 When you're fishing in the middle of the day, often you'll see carp cruising around the surface, and they are just not interested in anything.
 That's when you use a zig rig.
 It's the perfect time to use one.

 For a zig rig to work correctly, it needs to be placed at the correct depth, and you can use things like a marker float.
-If you don't know what a marker float is, check out this video.
-But use the marker float to figure out your depth, and then tie the leader, and your zig rig will then sit at the correct depth.
+Check out this video if you don't know what a marker float is.
+But use the marker float to figure out your depth, tie the leader, and your zig rig will sit at the correct depth.

-well, those are my top five carp baits, but some honorable mentions didn't make the list:
+well, those are my top five carp baits, but some honorable mentions didn't make a list:

 Earthworms are a great one, carp love earthworms.
-The biggest reason why I usually don't use earthworms, though, is everything loves earthworms, and you end up catching bullheads in catfish, bluegill, trout, and everything but carp because all the little stuff want to eat your earthworms first.
-But if you're in a spot where you have just carp and not a lot of little fish, earthworms are fantastic.
-Especially if it's in the wild like a river where they aren't used to being fished.
+The biggest reason I usually don't use earthworms, though, is everything loves earthworms, and you end up catching bullheads in catfish, bluegill, trout, and everything but carp because all the little stuff want to eat your earthworms first.
+But earthworms are fantastic if you're in a spot where you have just carp and not a lot of little fish.
+Especially if it's in the wild, like a river where they aren't used to being fished.
 It's an excellent natural bait.

 Boilies are also a classic carp bait over in the UK.
 Most fishermen are fishing for big carp using boilies here in the US.
 The carp aren't used to seeing boilies, and you have to train them that boilies are food.
 But if you have the money and the inclination and don't mind catching catfish, like me.
 Then, boy, these are great bait.